 The process is entirely mechanical and doesn’t use any heat, unlike other treatments like laser, radiofrequency or ultrasound.
 Micro-needling is safe for all skin tones and types.

 Who can and can’t get skin needling

 We can’t treat inflamed or infected skin, so if you’re experiencing a breakout of cystic acne when your appointment is due, it’s best to rebook so you’ve got time to clear the outbreak.
 We also can’t treat skin affected by sunburn, eczema, psoriasis or very sensitive skin.
-Those on blood thinners and other medication should check with our team first.
+Those on blood thinners and other medications should check with our team first.
 If you’re pregnant or breastfeeding, we will rebook your appointments for a later time.